 In extreme situations, it is impossible to make good decisions.

-Family bonds are stronger than any other relationships.
+Family bonds are stronger than any other relationship.

 Ask students to identify what these statements have in common.